- Long-term ventilation – to reduce dead space, prevent subglottic stenosis and allow bronchial toilet

-NBTracheostomy care is a large topic and is only covered briefly.
+NB Tracheostomy care is a large topic and is only covered briefly below.

 - The patient must be cared for by nurses experienced in tracheostomy care.

-- The tracheostomy tube inserted initially should have an inner cannula, and be suctioned regularly.
+- The tracheostomy tube inserted initially should have an inner cannula and a cuff, and be suctioned regularly.
 The patient should have warmed, humidified oxygen with intermittent nebulised saline.
 This is to prevent mucus plug occlusion, which is a particular problem in the initial week or two.

 Tube obstruction or dislodgement/loss of airway